Lynda Bellingham: Acting

-Bellingham made her television début as a nurse in an ITV afternoon soap opera of the 1970s, General Hospital.
+Bellingham's first television role was an appearance in The Misfit when she was 21.
+She played a nurse in the 1970s ATV afternoon soap opera General Hospital.
 Her early film credits included roles in Confessions of a Driving Instructor (1976), Stand Up, Virgin Soldiers (1977) and Riding High (1981) with Eddie Kidd.
 She also appeared in the comedy short The Waterloo Bridge Handicap (1978) with Leonard Rossiter.
-Prior to her brief role in Sweeney!
+Prior to her brief role as Janice Wyatt in Sweeney!
 (1977), the first big-screen adaptation of the TV police drama series The Sweeney, she had appeared in the Sweeney episode "Trojan Bus" (1975) in which she played Nancy King, accomplice to two Australian robbers.
 In 1981, she appeared in the ITV comedy-drama Funny Man set in the music hall of the late 1920s.

-Her other roles included Helen Herriot in the James Herriot drama All Creatures Great and Small (in which she was the second actress to play the role on television, replacing Carol Drinkwater), the 1980 Andrea Newman drama series Mackenzie, Blake's 7 (1981) and the situation comedy Second Thoughts and its sequel, Faith in the Future.
+Her other roles included Helen Herriot in the James Herriot drama All Creatures Great and Small taking over from Carol Drinkwater, the 1980 Andrea Newman drama series Mackenzie, Blake's 7 (1981), and the situation comedy Second Thoughts, along with its sequel Faith in the Future.
 With her Oxo Family co-star, Michael Redfern she appeared in an episode of Filthy Rich and Catflap.

 Bellingham appeared as the Inquisitor in the 14-part Doctor Who serial The Trial of a Time Lord in 1986.
 She reprised the character for the Big Finish Productions audio series Gallifrey, and in the Big Finish Productions audio drama Trial of the Valeyard, (which she recorded only a few months before announcing her cancer).
 She starred as Emily Marlowe in the film The Scarlet Tunic in 1998, and appeared in Gleb Panfilov's The Romanovs: A Crowned Family as Empress Alexandra the following year.
 She was in Waking the Dead A Simple Sacrifice (2001) parts one and two playing Mary Mantel.

 From 2000 to 2003, Bellingham played Pauline Farnell, the compassionate accountant in At Home with the Braithwaites with Amanda Redman and former All Creatures Great and Small colleague Peter Davison.
 She had a recurring role in The Bill as villainess Irene Radford for several months in 2004, and appeared as Marlene in Devil's Gate the same year.
-She also appeared in Midsomer Murders “The Fisher King” as Jane Willows.
+She also appeared in Midsomer Murders "The Fisher King" as Jane Willows.
 She had a role in the ITV comedy Bonkers playing Mrs Wadlow, a man-eating suburban housewife who seduces her neighbour's teenage son and turns him into her gigolo.
 Later that year, she filmed guest appearances in episodes of Love Soup and Robin Hood.
 She played DCI Karen Hardwick in a 2007 episode of New Tricks (S4:E1).